cicnavi/oidc-client-php/README.md

 On the callback URI, you'll receive authorization code and state (if state check is enabled) as GET parameters.
-To use that authorization code, you can use authenticate() method.
+To use that authorization code, you can use getUserData() method.
 This method will validate state (if state check is enabled) and send an HTTP request to token endpoint using the provided authorization code in order to retrieve tokens (access and ID token).
-After that it will try to extract claims from ID token (if it was returned, that is if 'openid' scope was used in client configuration), or it will fetch user data from 'userinfo' endpoint using access token for authentication.
+After that it will try to extract claims from ID token (if it was returned, that is if 'openid' scope was used in client configuration), and will fetch user data from 'userinfo' endpoint using access token for authentication.
 ```
 // File: callback.php
 try {
-    $userData = $oidcClient->authenticate();
+    $userData = $oidcClient->getUserData();

-    // Log in the user, for example:
+    // Log in the user locally, for example:
     if (isset($userData['preferred_username'])) {
         $_SESSION['user'] = $userData['preferred_username'];
         // In real app redirect to another page, show success message...